SINGLE COUNTRY PROFILE

 For the NSDS - many regional forums and discussions took place before the draft was approved in 2010.
 There was also a national forum with the participation of over 1000 people.
 The consultation process led to improvements of the final draft.
 General information on the strategy was available on the NSDS website.
 The NSDS was nominated among best twenty entries for the Reinhardt Mohn prize awarded for success in vitalizing enhanced democratic participation.

 The public participates in the SDG Review process as it does in any inclusive policy process.
-Individuals, non-governmental organisations and the public administration engage as they deem most appropriate.
+Individuals, non-governmental organizations and the public administration engage as they deem most appropriate.

 Stakeholders may:

 Public participation in the creation of NDP2021 (in 2012) and NDP2027 (in 2019) followed these tenets.
 Steering committees were set up in both cases.
 Working groups co-created the content of the NDPs.
 Seminars and discussions were initiated both by the Cross Sectoral Coordination Centre and by stakeholders, first drafts were put online, taken into consideration.
 All suggestions were commented and published.
-The next draft was taken through the steering committee level and through to the National Development Council (which includes representatives of employers, workers, academia, local government and government) before being considered by the Cabinet (the meeting is online and representatives of different groups publicly stated their opinions).
-The process for the NDP 2027 differed from the previous process mainly in the increase in stakeholder participation in the working groups (up from 12 in 2012 to 40 and over in 2019) and in the number of stakeholders that initiated national development planning events providing input into the content of the plan.
+The next draft was taken through the steering committee level and through to the National Development Council (which includes representatives of employers, workers, academia, local government and government, but not the NGO sector) before being considered by the Cabinet.
+The process for the NDP 2027 differed from the previous process mainly in the increase in stakeholder participation in the working groups (up from 12 in 2012 to 40 and over in 2019) and in the number of stakeholders that initiated national development planning proposals.

-In 2020, the NGO platform LAPAS, in collaboration with its member organization- the Center for Education Initiatives spearheaded the establishment of a Cross Sectoral Coalition for the Implementation of the SDGs.
-Attending were representatives of different NGOs, local governments, businesses and business organizations, academic institutions, the Central Statistics Office and the Cross Sectoral Coordination Centre.
-The Coalition will both follow SDG policies and promote information exchanges about communication, education and cooperation projects on sustainable development.
+(The NGO platform LAPAS, in collaboration with its member organization - the Centre for Education Initiativesspearheaded the establishment of a Cross Sectoral Coalition for the Implementation of the SDGs in 2020.
+Attending were representatives of different NGOs, local governments, businesses and business organizations, academic institutions, the Central Statistics Office and the Cross Sectoral Coordination Centre (now the Cross Sectoral Coordination Department of the State Chancellery).
+The Coalition follows SDG policies and promotes information exchanges about communication, education and cooperation projects on sustainable development.
+LAPAS has published a Handbook on Implementing SDGs in the Civil Society Sector (2023, in Latvian) and 80 stories on the SDGs (2023, in Latvian) that bring the SDGs closer to the people.

 At the sub-national level, all planning regions and local municipalities have developed territorial plans.
 Most of them have approved long-term sustainable development strategies and development programs, which are elaborated in accordance with SD principles stated in the relevant national legislation, as well as priorities and goals of the NDP and NSDS.